p12s/in-memory-cache/README.md

 Task description is [here](task.md)

 ## Performance and implementation
-This cache implementation is based on the standard go structure - map[string]interface{}.
+This cache implementation is based on the sync.Map.
-In turn, the map type is based on a hash table, so we consider that **adding**, **getting** and **removing** values is performed in **constant time** (O[1]).
+The solutions based on a hash table promise operations **add**, **get** and **remove** performed in **constant** (O[1]) time.
-However, when the number of elements equals the capacity of the dictionary, the entire structure will be copied to a new location in memory,
-with a 2-fold increase in capacity (on 64-bit machines, when the number reaches 2048, it will be 1.25 times).
+For this library, I initially took sync.Mutex + map[string]interface{}, however it showed problems with concurrent deletion of elements and poor performance when deleting itself.
+At the same time sync.Map performed well in these cases (the library, which is taken for performance comparison, was based on sync.Map).
+As a result, I choice sync.Map and I ended up with exactly the same library as the one taken as an example.
+Loser.

 ## Example
 Installation: